Simple Living With Nature

 Foraging for Mugwort

-Mugwort is an edible and medicinal plant that has many uses.
-Foraging for mugwort is easy and fun, and it grows almost everywhere!
-Learn how to identify and forage for mugwort, plus all of its uses in your herbalism and natural medicine practice.
-Wildcrafting Weeds If you want to learn more about the edible and…
+Mugwort is an edible plant that has many herbal uses.
+Foraging for mugwort is easy and fun, as it grows almost everywhere!
+Learn how to identify and forage for mugwort, as well as how to incorporate it into your herbalism practice.
+Foraging for Mugwort Mugwort is one of the first plants that I foraged for…

 Read More »